eD0o/typescript-fundamentals/README.md

 }

 Car myCar = new Car();
-CarChecker.checkCar(myCar); // Checks if myCar is a Car instance
+CarChecker.checkCar(myCar); // Checks if myCar is an instance of Car
 ```

 - **Structural**: Types are based on structure or shape.
 Example from TypeScript: